-Actually, you don't have to do anything fancy.
-Just setting good screens for your star player is very effective.
+You don't have to do anything fancy.
+Just setting good screens (e.g. flare-screens and dribble hand-off screens) for your star player is effective.
 This is simple and can create confusion on the part of the defense.
 The defender guarding your star player when screened calls for help or a switch, and his teammate (who is playing zone) may be confused on whether to go with the man, or stay in his zone.

-Another easy strategy is to put your star player in either corner, running the baseline, always on the ball-side.
+Another strategy is to put your star player in either corner, running the baseline, always on the ball-side.
 This forces the defense to play what looks like a 2-3 zone.
-Now just use your 2-3 zone offense (see Attacking the 2-3 Zone).
+Now just use your usual 2-3 zone offense (see Attacking the 2-3 Zone).

 Also see the "Big-Blocker" Offense for attacking junk defenses, including not only the "box-and-1", but also the "triangle-and-2", the "1-3 and a chaser", and the "diamond-and-1" defenses.

 Although not shown in the diagrams, instead of having their X4 defender come up to defend the high post, the defense might have their X3 defender come up to defend the high post.
-In this situation, teach your O3 to move down to the weak-side low block any time he/she sees the X3 defender moving up to the high post area.
+In this situation, teach O3 to cut down to the weak-side low block any time he/she sees the X3 defender moving up to the high post area.
 Meanwhile, your star moves way out to the corner or wing areas to take his/her defender out of the picture.
-Now O3 is wide open on the weak-side low block for the pass and lay-up.
+Now O3 is open on the weak-side low block for the pass and lay-up.

 Put your star player at the weakside elbow.
 O1 dribbles toward X2 to engage X2.
 O2 screens X2 and O1 dribbles around the screen for the open 10-12 foot pull-up jumper.
 If X3 comes up to defend O1, O1 passes to O3 down low who is open for a lay-up.
 You could also run this to the left and call it "51".

-Try this 1-4 low stack if your point guard, O1, is your star.
+Your point guard is your star.Try this 1-4 low stack if your point guard O1 is your star.
 Put your best outside shooters in each corner.
-O1 can dribble either right or left, and then pass to the wide-open shooter in the corner (either O2 or O3).
+O1 can dribble either right or left, and then pass to the open shooter in the corner (either O2 or O3).
 It the low defender comes out, pass inside to the O4 (or O5 if on the left side).
 If the top defenders (X2 and X3) start to drop into the corners, then you have a simple 1-on-1 clear-out for your star O1.